FAQ about offering and buying questions I often see asked online.

 If it is a deadline sale or asking price/price by negotiation, you can make a conditional offer.

-Make your offer conditional on
+We recommend making your offer conditional on:

 Insurance